Wbiu/WVR-Glove-Wiki/README.md

 ## Wiring
-Here is how every things is wired internally.<br/>
+Here is how every thing is wired internally.<br/>
 I'm recommending that you prewire every thing on the breadboard first.<br/>
 The IMU I'm using is the BNO055 from Adafruit.
 ![internal wiringpng](https://user-images.githubusercontent.com/112129893/227541600-a25ec624-8c0d-41ea-ad15-7f86e61eaa52.png)